ICE train at Berlin Hbf

 SOKO train at Belgrade

-Option 2, Hamburg to Belgrade with overnight stop in Budapest - starts running from 24 November 2024
+Option 2, Hamburg to Belgrade with overnight stop in Budapest - runs from 8 December 2024

 The EuroCity train Hungaria about to leave Berlin Hbf for Budapest